Thursday the 13th

 How Monty and Rose took Chicago by storm - A Piping Plover’s Story

-In the spring of 2019, a pair of endangered Piping Plovers nested on Montrose Beach, the first such event in Chicago since 1955.
+In the spring of 2019 and again in 2020, a pair of endangered Piping Plovers nested at Montrose Beach Dunes, the first such event in Chicago since 1948.
 They and their chicks weaved themselves into the hearts of birders and non-birders alike, becoming stellar ambassadors for their species.
 Tamima Itani, Volunteer Coordinator and Board Member of the Illinois Ornithological Society, will describe Piping Plover life history and how the Great Lakes Piping Plover Recovery Effort is bringing these birds back, as well as share stories from the Chicago experience.

 The Raptors of Humane Indiana Live!